Jake-aGallagher/Jake-aGallagher/README.md

 # Hi, I’m Jake Gallagher

-#### I'm a full stack web developer Specialising in JavaScript and PHP
+#### I'm a full stack web developer specialising in JavaScript and PHP
-#### My current personal project is a full Stack SAAS Maintenance Management System
+#### My current personal project is a full stack SAAS Maintenance Management System

 ##### The best way to reach me is through email at jake.a.gallagher98@gmail.com